apache/db-jdo/README.txt

-This is the release candidate 1 of the JDO 2 project.
+This is the official release of the JDO 2 project.
 It includes the JDO 2.0 TCK and its dependencies:

 - api20 contains source to build jdo.jar, which defines the JDO API version 2.0